codeforamerica/wealthmap/README.markdown

-#Primer Peso 2
+# WealthMap

-Primer Peso is a django project for the Puerto Rican government to allow local businesses to find and explore opportunities.
+WealthMap is a django project for the Puerto Rican government to allow local businesses to find and explore opportunities.

-##Install Instructions
+## Install Instructions

 Requires Postgres and Django be installed.
 This project is developed and tested with Python 3.5 and Django 1.9.